-We have applied, and we intend to continue applying, for patents covering aspects of our drug candidates, proprietary technologies and their uses that we deem appropriate.
+We have applied, and we intend to continue applying, for patents covering aspects of our current drug candidates, any future drug candidates, or other proprietary technologies and their uses that we deem appropriate.
 However, we may not be able to apply for patents on certain aspects of our current or future drug candidates, proprietary technologies and their uses in a timely fashion, at a reasonable cost, in all jurisdictions, or at all, and any potential patent coverage we obtain may not be sufficient to prevent substantial competition.
-As of March 31, 2022, we were the owner of record of seven issued U.S. patents, 38 non-U.S. patents, and 59 pending U.S. and non-U.S. patent applications (collectively, "the Cortexyme patent portfolio").
+As of September 30, 2022, we were the owner of record of nine issued U.S. patents, 39 non-U.S. patents, and 23 pending U.S. and non-U.S. patent applications.
+Through the acquisition, we are also the exclusive licensee of 1 issued U.S. patent, and 20 pending U.S. and non U.S. patent applications and the owner of record of 1 additional pending PCT patent application (all issued U.S. patents, non-U.S. patents, and pending U.S. and non-U.S. patent applications mentioned above, collectively, "the Quince patent portfolio").

-Four issued U.S. patents and 37 issued non-U.S. patents in the Cortexyme patent portfolio relate to atuzaginstat (COR388), with claims directed to atuzaginstat (COR388) and related pharmaceutical compounds, pharmaceutical compositions containing these compounds, and use of these compounds in the treatment of various indications.
-Pending U.S. and non-U.S. patent applications in the Cortexyme patent portfolio relate to atuzaginstat (COR388) and related pharmaceutical compounds, pharmaceutical compositions containing these compounds, methods of using these compounds in the treatment of various indications, and methods of making these compounds.
+Seven issued U.S. patents and 37 issued non-U.S. patents in the Quince patent portfolio relate to atuzaginstat (COR388), with claims directed to atuzaginstat (COR388) and related pharmaceutical compounds, pharmaceutical compositions containing these compounds, and use of these compounds in the treatment of various indications.
+Pending U.S. and non-U.S. patent applications in the Quince patent portfolio relate to atuzaginstat (COR388) and related pharmaceutical compounds, pharmaceutical compositions containing these compounds, methods of using these compounds in the treatment of various indications, and methods of making these compounds.

-In addition, three issued U.S. patents and one non-U.S. patent in the Cortexyme patent portfolio relate to pharmaceutical compounds that do not encompass atuzaginstat (COR388), with claims directed to pharmaceutical compounds, pharmaceutical compositions containing these compounds, and use of these compounds in the treatment of various indications.
-Pending U.S. and non-U.S. patent applications relate to additional compounds in these areas; as well as to diagnostic methods and assay methods.
+In addition, two issued U.S. patents and two non-U.S. patent in the Quince patent portfolio relate to pharmaceutical compounds that do not encompass atuzaginstat (COR388), with claims directed to pharmaceutical compounds, pharmaceutical compositions containing these compounds, and use of these compounds in the treatment of various indications.
+Pending U.S. and non-U.S. patent applications relate to additional compounds in these areas, as well as to diagnostic methods and assay methods.